 We were among the first companies to be permitted to cultivate and sell legal medical cannabis.
-Today, we supply high-quality medical cannabis products to tens of thousands of patients in 20 countries spanning five continents through our global subsidiaries, and through agreements with established pharmaceutical distributors.
+Today, we supply high-quality medical cannabis products to tens of thousands of patients in 21 countries spanning five continents through our global subsidiaries, and through agreements with established pharmaceutical distributors.
+We are also a leader in the recreational adult-use market in Canada.
+In the United States, we are one of the largest craft brewers and have businesses in the distilled spirits and hemp-based foods industries.